hokhyk/FastChat/docs/weights_version.md

 ### Example prompt (v1.1)
 ```
-A chat between a human and an assistantt.
+A chat between a user and an assistant.

 USER: Hello!
 ASSISTANT: Hello!</s>